 What it's all about

-The primary purpose for volunteer night is to propagate plants for the fall plant sale.
-Learn how to make cuttings, divide plants, and the proper way to transplant.
+The primary activities for volunteers are to propagate plants for the plant sales throughout the year.
+Learn how to make cuttings, divide plants, and the proper ways to transplant.
 Learn about orchids, cacti, ferns, carnivores and other weird and wonderful plants from all over the planet.

 If you'd like to help out ...